ntoane/WEATHER-FLOW/Readme.md

     python3 main.py --mode train_tcn

-- There are many possible texperiment instructions that can be used.
+- There are many possible experiment instructions that can be used.
 The list is shown below:

 | NN Model & functionality  | Instruction    |
 | ------------------------- | -------------- |